Christmas Interpretations

 Christmas Interpretations is the first Christmas album and second overall studio album by American R&B group Boyz II Men.
 It was released on October 5, 1993, by Motown.
 Several of the tracks are originals, written by Boyz II Men with labelmate and longtime friend Brian McKnight; others are traditional Christmas songs.
+It was remastered and re-released on October 4, 2024.
+Christmas Interpretations served as the follow-up to their debut album Cooleyhighharmony (1991).

 Critical reception

 AllMusic editor Jose F. Promis described the album as "a cozy, velvety, and hip quiet storm Christmas album with touches of jazz, nostalgia, and melancholy but, at times, one yearns to hear the Boyz' lush harmonies wrapped around traditional favorites."
 Entertainment Weekly critic David Browne wrote that Boyz II Men "lusciously harmonize on Christmas Interpretations.
 With the exception of "Silent Night," the album consists entirely of new songs, most with mournful seasonal themes.
 It's a pretty gutsy move, but hampered by the fact that none of the originals are as memorable as, say, "Silent Night"."